13 Red flags of business loan fraud

 Train in-house fraud detection specialists

 A company’s best asset is their employees.
-For organizations to eradicate business loan application fraud, it is a collective effort that involves developing internal members such as fraud detection specialists and underwriters.
+For organizations to eradicate business loan application fraud, it is a collective effort that involves developing internal members such as fraud detection specialists and underwriters to spot fake documents.

 This includes technical training on how to use advanced fraud detection techniques in loan underwriting and AI-based document verification for business loans–including a culture of knowledge transfer within employees to share insight and tips on how to increase vigilance internally.